spring-media/Carlos/README.md

     UIImage(data: data)!
 })

-let memoryLayer = imageToString =>> MemoryCacheLevel<UIImage>() =>> dataTransformer
+let memoryLevel = imageToString =>> MemoryCacheLevel<UIImage>() =>> dataTransformer

 ```

-This memory layer can now replace the one we had before, with the difference that it will internally store `UIImage` values!
+This memory level can now replace the one we had before, with the difference that it will internally store `UIImage` values!

 ### Pooling requests

-When you have a working cache, but some of your levels are expensive (say a Network fetcher or a database fetcher), you may want to pool requests in a way that multiple requests for the same key, coming together before one of them completes, are grouped so that when one completes all of the other complete as well without having to actually perform the expensive operation multiple times.
+When you have a working cache, but some of your levels are expensive (say a Network fetcher or a database fetcher), **you may want to pool requests in a way that multiple requests for the same key, coming together before one of them completes, are grouped so that when one completes all of the other complete as well without having to actually perform the expensive operation multiple times**.

 This functionality comes with Carlos.

 ```
-let cache = pooled(memoryLayer >>> diskLayer >>> networkLayer)
+let cache = pooled(memoryLevel >>> diskLevel >>> networkLevel)
 ```

-Keep in mind that the key must be hashable for the `pooled` function to work:
+Keep in mind that the key must conform to the `Hashable` protocol for the `pooled` function to work:

 ```